mjhea0/jquery-draggable-resizeable/README.md

-jquery-draggable
+jquery-draggable-resizeable
 ================

-crisp like a new dollar bill
+1. crisp like a new dollar bill
+2. crisp like a new sheet of paper
+3. crips like a new york apple